plrenaudin/last-boilerplate/README.md

   - For svelte files too (thanks to eslint-plugin-svelte3 and prettier-plugin-svelte)
 - Most of the config in one place (package.json)
 - Focus on code (reduced as much noise as possible)
+  - Frontend code located in the `/src` folder

 ## VSCode